 If you’ve ever listened to the Ms. Marnie TV Teacher videos, you’ll see how she uses short, catchy phrases to reinforce motor planning skills related to drawing and handwriting.

-Of course, everyone’s favorite mantra relates to the early developing skill of cleaning up, although Mouse’s 25-year old is still working to mastery on that, “clean up, clean up, everybody everywhere!”
+Of course, everyone’s favorite mantra relates to the early developing skill of cleaning up, although Mouse’s 25-year-old is still working to master that, “Clean up, clean up, everybody everywhere!”